Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 ### Pre-stepping
  vertexAy is a floating point value but pixels are evenly spaced at integers.
 It is not okay to just round vertex coordinates to the nearest screen pixel integer, as in motion this causes vertex wobbling and unsightly seams between adjacent triangles.

  The start value of Y at vertex A is pre-stepped ahead to the next highest integer pixel row using the ceiling (round up) function.
 This prestep of Y also factors in the clipping window so that the DDA accumulators are correctly advanced to the top row of the clipping region.
 To ensure that the sampling is visually correct, the X major, X minor, and vertex attributes (U, V, R, G, B, etc.) are also pre-stepped forward by the same Y delta using linear interpolation.

  This also holds true for the start of each horizontal span.
 The starting X is also rounded up to the next integer.
 The span attribute's starting X values are also interpolated ahead using the amount by which X was rounded up.

+## Hardware implementation details
+ I hope this section doesn't derail the flow of learning.
+Each of the hardware implementations of these 3D accelerators have a twist or two from an idealized version of a software rasterizer.
+Feel free to skip and come back later.

+### Ultra 64 RDP
+ The RDP rasterizer should be told to draw from left to right for cache reasons, but it can and very often does draw from right to left.
+This is one of its many baffling optional settings.
+I swear its only reason for existing is if one wants the 3 point texture sampling (explained later) to slant the other direction.

+### S3 ViRGE
+ The ViRGE series always draws upward from screen bottom to top row, as in decreasing Y value.
+Flip the Vertexes A and C on the previously shown triangle diagram so that A has the highest Y value, and C the lowest.
+It does however walk the major edge leg in the way we are familiar with here.

+ But here is where it differs.
+If the major edge (Vertex A to Vertex C) is on the right side in comparison to Vertex B, horizontal spans must be drawn from right to left by setting a bit.
+S3 ViRGE has a unique and bizarre TXEND01 register, that in my opinion very lazily indicates the last X value for when to switch over to the second minor edge (Vertex B to C).
+It is directly given both of the X deltas required to walk the minor edges, as well as the Y row that the switch should occur, so its presence is rather baffling.

+### Voodoo Series
+ The 3DFX Voodoo series does not edge walk with two rays from VertexA.
+It uses what is termed the Pineda edge crossing function.
+In essence, Voodoo serpentine slithers down the triangle starting from vertexA.
+The texture mapper chip is capable of rasterizing both ways, from right-to-left and left-to-right on command.
+A state machine in the framebuffer chip makes pixel step decisions (start, down, left, right, save, recall, or done) based on whether it is in the interior or exterior of the triangle.

+ Pineda is more useful as a parallel algorithm where each pixel within a bounding box can be calculated on its own.
+On Voodoo, using Pineda was thought to produce more "watertight" triangle meshes.
+In reality it created the very real possibility of a hardware hang that had to be overcome by carefully rounding floating point vertex (X, Y) coordinates in the Glide driver to match the fixed-point internal representation.

 ## Lighting
  To make a scene look more realistic, for little additional cost the colors of the triangles can be changed based on distance and on how they face a light source.
 As far as renderer hardware is concerned, this is a matter of using the color attributes sent over to it.
 In other words the main CPU (or a coprocessor) is responsible for doing the lighting calculations as desired.